 Specific mechanisms might have evolved to rescue inclusive fitness after the individual committed a social offence in this new "big-brother" society (e.g. cognitive processes underlying confession, blackmail, killing witnesses, suicide and so forth (Bering and Shackelford 2004)).
-However, these de facto strategies tax reproductive success, so there would be novel selective pressures for more efficient traits that constrain selfishness to some extent in the first place (indeed we see such traits in human interaction every day - restraint, self-control, sacrifice, sharing, patience etc.).
+However, these de facto strategies tax reproductive success, so natural selection would favour more efficient traits that constrain selfishness to some extent in the first place (indeed we see such traits in human interaction every day - restraint, self-control, sacrifice, sharing, patience etc.).
 Those that carried on being indiscriminately selfish would be out-competed by prudent others who were able to successfully inhibit their more ancient selfish motives and refrain from breaching social rules to begin with.